pdrm83/rotten_tomatoes_scraper/README.md

 Each movie has different metadata such as *Rating*, *Genre*, *Box Office*, or *Studio*.
 Note that the **Genre** has 20+ subcategories that also gives you more granular information on a movie.
 These metadata can be helpful for many purposes; however, I could not find a clean API to provide you all these metadata.
 For an actor you can extract movies listed in **highest-rated** or **filmography** sections depending on your need.
-Finally, I used the BeautifulSoup package to parse HTML documents obtained by the HTTP request-response in this library.
+I used the BeautifulSoup package to parse HTML documents obtained by the HTTP response in this library.

 ## Library